‘Blackbird’ takes a steely and unflinching look at a powder-keg topic

 Barnard and Belyea give marvelously understated performances that seem, on the surface, devoid of any virtuosity — but that’s by design, and demands a subtler kind of genius.
 Budraitis and his cast show admirable restraint, keeping the production on stable ground, letting the text do the work of putting us off balance.

 Belyea plays Ray as a man who has spent 15 years building his resolve to feel nothing but regret and remorse for what he did — while refusing to slide into a pit of self-pity and despair.
 He’s done his time, atoned for his sins, and should be able to put it all in the rearview mirror.
 “I’m living my life,” he tells Una.
 “I have every right.
-I can push it as far away as I …” She begs to disagree.
+I can push it as far away as I… ” She begs to disagree.

 Barnard does excellent work with a trickier performance, navigating Una’s more tempestuous relationship with the past, one she can’t leave — apparently, almost literally.
 She refuses to leave and refuses to be erased, keeping Ray squirming on a bed of nails.
 Is she there for resolution?
 For revenge?
 To haunt him like a ghost?
 Or is she after something else, something even she can’t quite pinpoint?